Get insider access

 Our recommendations are based on what we think are the best monitors for less than $500 currently available.
 They're adapted to be valid for most people.
 Rating is based on our review, factoring in price, and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all our reviews of monitors under $500.
+If you would prefer to make your own decision, here is the list of all our monitor reviews that you can get for around $500 or less.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.